OISF/suricata/doc/userguide/configuration/log-rotation.rst

 Log Rotation
 ============

-Starting with Suricata version 2.0.2 (#1200), log rotation is made a lot easier.
+Suricata can generate lot of output, so it's important to manage the files to avoid issues with disks filling up.

 A HUP signal sent to Suricata will force it to reopen the logfiles.

 Example logrotate file: